textcreationpartnership/A03512/README.md

 ##Content Summary##

 #####Front#####
-THE ILIADS OF HOMER Prince of Poets.
-Neuer before in any languag truely translated.
-With a Com̄ent v

 1. TO THE HIGH BORNE PRINCE OF MEN, HENRIE THRICE Royall inheritor to the vnited kingdoms of Great BRITTAINE, &c.

 1. AN ANAGRAM OF THE NAME OF OVR DRAD PRINCE, MY MOST Gracious and sacred Moecaenas; HENRYE PRINCE OF VVALES OVR SVNN, HEYR, PEACE, LIFE.